ucbjrl/sbt/src/sphinx/Migrations/MigrationGuide_0.13.2.rst

       ...
     }

-Will no longer function as desired.
+Will contain the additional settings.
 You'll need to explicitly disable the core sbt plugins.
 You can do this by excluding the ``GlobalModule`` plugin which, in term, will prevent any other default plugin from being loaded.
 The new ``project/build.sbt`` ::